How are Filipinos connected to Food Justice Movements in Canada?

 Addressing Food Insecurity Worldwide

 Sustainable food security through Food Justice lens is easier said than done.
-Who gets slices of our food produce, and how, is part of food justice.
+Who gets slices of our food production, and how, is part of food justice.

 There is food injustice for immigrant communities when the very people who produce and distribute food within our complex food chains system, such as Filipinos working in meatpacking plants, could not access affordable healthy foods for themselves and their families.